Updated June 2021

-No. Call your pharmacy and let them know.
-Your doctor can fax or call in the prescription to a pharmacy of your choice and then the pharmacy can coordinate with you for a delivery of your medication or to have a family member, friend, etc. pick-up the prescription on your behalf.
-It’s really important that you not visit the pharmacy and put other patients or pharmacy professionals at risk, especially as pharmacy professionals do not have access to any personal protective equipment.
+No. Call your pharmacy first so they can help you find the best way to get your medication.
+This might mean having your doctor fax or call in your prescription to your choice of pharmacy and then coordinate with the pharmacy for a delivery or to have a family member, friend, etc. pick-up the prescription on your behalf.
+If you have COVID-19 or are experiencing symptoms of COVID-19 it’s essential that you isolate, and not visit the pharmacy, as this can put other patients or pharmacy professionals at risk.

-I’ve heard that drugs like hydroxychloroquine and azithromycin might be able to help treat COVID-19.
-If I’m concerned about an exposure to the virus, should I ask my doctor about these drugs?
+I’ve heard about some drugs that might be able to help treat COVID-19.
+Should I ask my doctor for these drugs?

 Prevention and Treatment

-If you are experiencing symptoms of COVID-19, (e.g., fever, cough, difficulty breathing), going to your physician’s office may put them and other patients at risk.
+If you are experiencing symptoms of COVID-19, (e.g., fever, cough, difficulty breathing), going to your physician’s office may expose others and put them at risk.
 Do not show up to your doctor’s office unannounced.
-Call ahead and get screened to see if it is appropriate to go to their office, go elsewhere, or maybe see your doctor virtually.
+Call ahead to see if it is appropriate to go to their office, go elsewhere, or see your doctor virtually.

-Completing the province’s self-assessment tool will also help you and your physician understand where it’s best for you to be seen.
+Completing the province’s self-assessment tool will also help you and your physician understand where you should be seen and whether you should be tested.

 Once you’ve been tested, there is also an online portal where you can review the results quickly at the comfort of your own home.

 What safety precautions do doctors have in place to help keep me and others safe?